BastiaanJansen/otp-java/README.md

 URI uri = totp.getURI("issuer", "account"); // otpauth://totp/issuer:account?period=30&digits=6&secret=SECRET&algorithm=SHA1

 ```

+## Recovery Codes
+Often, services provide "backup codes" or "recovery codes" which can be used when the user cannot access the 2FA device anymore.
+Often because 2FA device is a mobile phone, which can be lost or stolen.

+Because recovery code generation is not part of the specifications of OTP, it is not possible to generate recovery codes with this library and should be implemented seperately.

 ## Licence
 OTP-Java is available under the MIT licence.
 See the LICENCE for more info.